-What are some possible side effects of NSAID drugs?
 Side effects are nausea, vomiting, diarrhea, constipation, decreased appetite, rash, dizziness, headache, and drowsiness.
-NSAIDs may also cause fluid retention, leading to edema.
+NSAIDs may also cause fluid retention leading to edema.
 The most serious side effects are kidney failure, liver failure, ulcers, and prolonged bleeding after an injury or surgery.

-Possible drug interaction with NSAID: It decreases the efficacy of diuretics, and inhibits the elimination of lithium and methotrexate.
-It causes hypocoagulability may be serious when combined with drugs decrease blood clotting, such as warfarin.
-It may interfere and reduce efficiency of SSRI antidepressants.
+It decreases the efficacy of diuretics and inhibits the elimination of lithium and methotrexate.
+It causes hypocoagulability, it may be serious when combined with drugs that decrease blood clotting, such as warfarin.
+It may interfere and reduce the efficiency of SSRI antidepressants.